IPhone 14: Cameras

-The iPhone 14 and 14 Plus feature the same camera system with two cameras: one front-facing camera (12MP f/1.9), and two back-facing cameras: a wide (12MP f/1.5) and ultra-wide (12MP f/2.4) camera, with the wide and front-facing cameras having a faster aperture than the iPhone 13.
-The front facing camera also has autofocus for the first time.
+The iPhone 14 and 14 Plus feature the same dual-cameras system: one front-facing camera (12MP f/1.9), and two back-facing cameras: a wide (12MP f/1.5) and ultra-wide (12MP f/2.4) camera, with the wide and front-facing cameras having a faster aperture than the iPhone 13.
+The front-facing camera also has autofocus for the first time.

 The cameras use Apple's latest computational photography engine, called Smart HDR 4.
 Users can also choose from a range of photographic styles during capture, including rich contrast, vibrant, warm, and cool.
-Apple clarifies this is different from a filter because it works intelligently with the image processing algorithm during capture to apply local adjustments to an image and the effects will be baked into the photos, unlike filters which can be removed after applying.
+Apple clarifies this is different from a filter because it works intelligently with the image processing algorithm during capture to apply local adjustments to an image, and the effects will be baked into the photos, unlike filters which can be removed after applying.

 The camera app contains Cinematic Mode, which allows users to rack focus between subjects and create (simulate) shallow depth of field using software algorithms.
-It is supported on wide and front-facing cameras in 4K at 30 fps.
+It is supported on wide and front-facing cameras in 4K at 30 fps and 60 fps.

+An "Action mode" feature was added to extend the electrical video stabilization.
+When activated, a smaller crop of the image sensor is read out for video recording.
+While reducing the field of view, a wider area around it can be used as buffer against shakes.
+The area read out from the image sensor is moved between frames to counteract hand movements.

 Battery

 The iPhone 14 is equipped with slightly longer battery life compared to the iPhone 13.
-According to the manufacturer, the iPhone 14 (3,279 mAh) can provide up to 20 hours of video playback, 16 hours of streaming video playback, and 80 hours of audio playback.
-The battery life of the iPhone 13 (3,240 mAh), on the other hand, is rated at 19 hours for video playback, 15 hours for streaming video playback, and 75 hours for audio playback.
-However, the iPhone 14 Plus (4,325 mAh) variant provides 26 hours of video playback.
+According to Apple, the iPhone 14 (3,279 mAh) can provide up to 20 hours of video playback, 16 hours of streaming video playback, and 80 hours of audio playback.
+Its predecessor, the iPhone 13 (3,240 mAh), is rated for up to 19 hours of video playback, 15 hours of streaming video playback, and 75 hours of audio playback.
+The larger iPhone 14 Plus (4,325 mAh) variant provides up to 26 hours of video playback.

 Software

 The iPhone 14 and 14 Plus originally shipped with iOS 16.

-Detailed Specs
+The next-generation Qi2 wireless charging standard was added to the iPhone 14 and 14 Plus with the update to iOS 17.2.
+The latest version of iOS, iOS 26 is compatible with the iPhone 14 and iPhone 14 Plus.